 Dr Federica Alberti

-I coordinate and teach Public Sector Economics, an optional, final year, undergraduate module.
-I also teach behavioural economics on the optional, second-year module Behavioural Economics and Game Theory.
+I coordinate and teach Public Sector Economics, a final year undergraduate unit.
+I also teach behavioural economics on the second-year unit Behavioural Economics and Game Theory.

 I act as personal tutor to undergraduate students.
 I supervise final year, undergraduate projects, Master's dissertations and PhD research.